 Now is as good a time as any to fit the coupling pocket detail (10).
 Solder in place using the hole for the coupling as a guide.
 I find the easiest way of doing this is to shape the end of a cocktail stick to fit in the slot.
 This can be used to align the detail on the headstock and hold it in place while you solder them together.

 Spring Stops

-There were two different pattern of spring stops fitted depending on when they were built.
-There are 6 fabricated spring stops for early builds on the solebar detailing (5) fret (see Fig. 2) which can be folded up and then soldered in place.
+There are 6 fabricated spring stops on the solebar detailing (5) fret (see Fig. 2) which can be folded up and then soldered in place.
 I find a small pair of self closing tweezers good for this.
-Later wagons had round pattern spring stops.
-I use 1mm wire for these.
-I cut almost all the way through the wire with a piercing saw and then solder in place.
-The cut can then be completed without the joint breaking.